leadership

 Division Director

 A Division Director provides support to Area Directors (typically 4-6 Areas per Division).
 A Division Director term is one year (July 1st to June 30th).
-This role will provide you an opportunity to foster leadership skills in Area Directors and a chance to sharpen your leadership skills.
+This role will provide you with an opportunity to foster leadership skills in Area Directors and a chance to sharpen your leadership skills.
 As division director, their job is to lead and support the division through the supervision and support of the area directors.

 One of the primary goals as division director is to ensure that each club achieves its mission and fulfills its responsibilities to its members.
 To achieve this, they coordinate division activities, set division goals, and assist in the training of area and club leaders.